iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_programs.rst

 #.
 Enter the information for the new program.
 Required fields, for example
    **Title** and **Status** have boldface names.

+   Specify the courses that are part of the program by entering course names in the **Courses** field.
+Names of courses that already exist in the discovery service are automatically matched as you continue to type.

 .. note:: To allow learners to purchase upgrades to the verified track for all the courses in the program with one click, select **One click purchase enabled**.